razshare/sveltekit-sse/README.md

 The key part here is obviously `T`, which lives on both the client and the server.\
 Let's call them `TClient` and `TServer`.

-In order for this to work `TClient` should always be lesser than `TServer`, and possibly it should also take into account some the network latency and add a bit of padding.
+In order for this to work `TClient` should always be lesser than `TServer`.\
+If possible, you should also take into account network latency and add a bit more padding to `TClient`.